revel/revel.github.io/manual/sessionflash.md

 ## Session

-Revel's concept of "session" is a string map, stored as a cryptographically signed cookie.
+Revel's concept of *session* is a string map, stored as a cryptographically signed cookie.

-This has a couple implications:
+This has a some implications:

 * The size limit is 4kb.
-* All data must be serialized to a string for storage.
+* All data must be serialized to a `string` for storage.
-* All data may be viewed by the user (it is not encrypted), but it is safe from modification.
+* All data may be viewed by the user as it is **not encrypted**, but it is safe from modification.

 The default lifetime of the session cookie is the browser lifetime.
-This can be overriden to a specific amount of time by setting the session.expires option in app.config.
+This can be overriden to a specific amount of time by setting the [session.expires](appconf.html#session.expires) option in [conf/app.conf](appconf.html).
 The format is that of [time.ParseDuration](http://golang.org/pkg/time/#ParseDuration).

 <a name="Flash"></a>